Bactol-git/Radiant-node/radiant-node-guide.md

 sudo docker exec -it radiantnode sh
 ```

 This will open up the terminal in the container and we can run commands to see that everything runs as expected.
-For example we can run:
+You will see a # symbol meaning we are in the terminal of the node.
+Now we can run:

 ```
 radiant-cli -getinfo